About

 • Gunyah's pole-house design, timber panelling and casual furnishings creates a comfortable, relaxed atmosphere.
 The sundeck at treetop level catches the sea breeze and overlooks the water.
 During cooler evenings you can settle into cosy lounges around the log fire place.

-• Gunyah has four double bedrooms; two bathrooms; a newly renovated and fully equipped kitchen; spacious dining and living areas; gas barbeque; log fire place; ceiling fans; a mezzanine loft and with three single beds; and a downstairs tiled room that can be used as a studio space.
+• Gunyah has four double bedrooms; two bathrooms; a recently renovated and fully equipped kitchen; spacious dining and living areas; gas barbeque; log fire place; ceiling fans; a mezzanine loft with two single beds for children or teenagers; Internet WiFi; washing machine; and a downstairs tiled room that can be used as a studio space.

 • A path leads from the side of the house, down through the bushland garden, to the property's waterfront and jetty.